lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Whole Psalm.** The passionate earnestness of the Psalm is enhanced by the repetition eight times in it of the Divine Name.— *The Speaker's Commentary,* 1873.

-**Whole Psalm.** This Psalm, perhaps more than any other, is marked by its mountains: depth; prayer; conviction; light; hope; waiting; watching; longing; confidence; assurance; universal happiness and joy...Just as the barometer marks the rising of the weather, so does this Psalm, sentence by sentence, record the progress of the soul.
+**Whole Psalm.** This Psalm, perhaps more than any other, is marked by its mountains: depth; prayer; conviction; light; hope; waiting; watching; longing; confidence; assurance; universal happiness and joy...
+Just as the barometer marks the rising of the weather, so does this Psalm, sentence by sentence, record the progress of the soul.
 And you may test yourself by it, as by a rule or measure, and ask yourself at each line, "Have I reached to this?
 Have I reached to this?" and so take your spiritual gauge.— *James Vaughan, in "Steps to Heaven,"* 1878.

 **Whole Psalm.** Whosoever he was that wrote this Psalm, he maketh mention and rehearsal of that prayer that he made to his God in the time of his great danger, and this he doth to the fifth verse; then finding in experience a comfortable answer, and how good a thing it was to pray to God, and to wait on him, he professes, that, as before, he had awaited on him, so still in time coming he would await on him, and this he doeth to the seventh verse.
 In the third and last part, he turneth him to Israel, to the church, and exhorteth them to await on God, as he had done, promising them mercy and redemption from all their iniquities if they would await on him.— *Robert Rollock,* 1555-1599.